Skip to main content

 What Is a Concept Book?

 The short (or long or tall) of it: A concept book is a picture book that teaches a broad concept to young readers.
 Examples?
-Alphabet books, number books, books about c o l o r s , opposites, books about feelings and emotions.
+Alphabet books, number books, books about c o l o r s , opposites, feelings and emotions.
 A concept is an idea, an abstract notion.
 Here's the rub.
 Very young readers are concrete thinkers, very "here and now."
 Luckily concept books do not have to teach the alphabetic principle, or algebra, or color theory.
 They teach what toddlers and young preschoolers can see, hear, touch, and feel - the upper and lowercase, quiet and loud, and happy and sad face of things.
 Three concept books by DENISE FLEMING: LUNCH (1998) from Henry Holt and Co.
 Concept: Colors.
-A toothsome mouse, called Mouse, eats his way through the primary and secondary colors and then some.
+A toothsome mouse called Mouse eats his way through the primary and secondary colors and then some.
 The pictures are deliciously big.
 Bon appetit!
 The emergent literacy bent: The text is sparse and the letters large, fostering print awareness.
-Point out a few words as yo
+Point out a few words as you read.
+Clever

 No Time Like the Present

 Give yourself and your baby a present.
-Time together, apart from others time.
-Quiet time.
+Time together, apart-from-others time.
 No ring tones.
 No sass tones.
 No Ho!
 Ho!
 Ho!
-Quiet.
-One-on-one book time.
-One-on-one look time.
+Quiet, one-on-one book time, one-on-one look time.
 Sleepy head, head on shoulder time.
 Quiet LOUD (2003) by Leslie Patricelli .